SharathSubramanian/AI-THOUGHTS/README.md

-# This is a Repo just to store AI-THOUGHTS
+# This is a Repo just to store AI Projects